shreyash00007/UX/README.md

 Law of Focal Point

 You’d be surprised at how much information can be conveyed visually in just a single second.
-The focal point principle states that whatever stands out visually will capture and retain the attention of viewers first.
+The focal point principle states that whatever stands out visually will capture and retain viewers' attention first.
 This principle is common in graphic design, where elements like contrast, color, and visual emphasis are used to draw attention to an element.
 The element that is highlighted than the surrounding holds the user’s attention first, like the below image you noticed the duck first.

 Law of Continuity